Phillips, Denise

 Denise Phillips

-In past years, my work has been supported by the Fulbright Commission, the German Academic Exchange Service, the National Science Foundation, and the Fritz Thyssen Foundation.
+Her work has been supported by the Fulbright Commission, the German Academic Exchange Service, the National Science Foundation and the Fritz Thyssen Foundation.

 - “Academies and Societies.”
-Blackwell Companion for the History of Science, edited by Bernard Lightman.
-London: Wiley-Blackwell, forthcoming.
+Blackwell Companion for the History of Science, edited by Bernard Lightman, 224-37.
+London: Wiley-Blackwell, 2016.

 - Denise Phillips and Sharon Kingsland, eds.
 New Perspectives on the History of Life Sciences and Agriculture.
 Berlin: Springer, 2015.